g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 repeat :: forall i o. o -> SF i (Maybe o) -> SF i o
 ```

+This might be redundant given the existence of `cache`

 so it turns a SF that may or may not emit a value into something that always emits the value
-this operator starts with o but then returns the last Just-value coming out of the SF
+This operator starts with o but then returns the last Just-value coming out of the SF.
+This is a pseudo-constructor.

 ### unitsf